 Debra Discusses the Male Midlife Crisis on TV

 At this point, the midlife man begins to think back upon the changes and choices he’s made.
 He begins to think in terms of his own future best interests.
 Should he continue with the new life he’s created for himself?
 If he is having an affair, should he stay with this person?
 Or should he apologize to his wife and try to make amends, so that he can return to his previous life?
 He will weigh his options here and he will think about each outcome.

 Or he may choose to return to his previous life.
 This may or may not be a sincere desire.
-If, for example, his girlfriend has left him or he fears he will lose too much money in a divorce, he may try to reconcile with his wife; however, he will do this begrudgingly.
+For example, if his girlfriend has left him or he fears he will lose too much money in a divorce, he may try to reconcile with his wife; however, he will do this begrudgingly.
 Consequently, his apologies and re-commitment to the marriage will be half-hearted at best.
-He may also carry a lot of anger and resentment back into the marriage.
+He may also carry a lot of resentment back into the marriage.
 Because things didn’t play out the way he had intended, he will likely continue to treat his wife quite poorly.
 He may be back, but he doesn’t really want to be there.
 And it’s obvious to both of them.

 And finally, it may be that he truly feels remorse and even shame for his actions, and that he truly does wish to reconcile with his wife.
 He may sincerely apologize and acknowledge the heartache and loss of dignity he has caused his wife.
 He may show true insight into his actions or at least strive to find that insight.
 He will show her all the patience and love she needs, and he will do everything she asks of him so that they can heal and move forward as a couple.
-Clearly, this is the happy ending his wife has been hoping for.
+Clearly, this is the Act Five happy ending his wife has been hoping for.